International Trademarks: Everything You Need to Know

 How Long Does International Registration Last?

 Following the application date, your trademark lasts for ten years.
 You do not have to show evidence of using the mark during the five dependency years.
 After the registration expires, you can apply for renewal by paying a fee.
 The application process is clear-cut.
 You register with the USPTO, also referred to as the Office of Origin, has the responsibility of certifying your registration.

 No official authority requires you to have international registration.
 Although, if you conduct business in countries other than the U.S., it is best to consider protecting your mark.
 If all your dealing is domestic, you can decide if it is worth your money and time.
 If you sell online, it means making your services and products using your U.S. trademark available overseas.
 In such cases, it might be right for your brand to seek international registration.

 Whichever countries you have a commercial presence in or wherever abroad you intend to use your trademark for products or services, those are the places to apply should you decide to register.
 Many jurisdictions do not require you to use your mark for international business when you submit your application, but some countries do.
 An experienced attorney could tell you if a state has that requirement.

 If you need help with anything about patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.